 Overhead allocated by labor hours, revenue, or direct costs.

-Full Clarity Construction for NetSuite extends this with real-time committed cost tracking, Work in Progress (WIP) reporting, and claim preparation based on cost codes and Schedules of Values (SOV), directly inside NetSuite.
+Full Clarity Construction for NetSuite adds real-time committed cost tracking, Work in Progress (WIP) reporting, and claim preparation based on cost codes and Schedules of Values (SOV).
+Teams use these tools inside NetSuite.
+That keeps project and finance work in one place.

 Project dashboards.
 Role-based views for executives, controllers, and project managers showing WIP, margin by job, AR aging, change orders, and open issues.